Azure-Samples/azure-search-power-skills/Vision/LLMChunker/README.md

 This section describes how to get the sample working in stages and how it can be amended for your data.

-1) ### Data
+1) Data
    The first step is to view the sample data files [here](data/).
-1) ### Run with Visual Studio Code
+1) Run with Visual Studio Code
   1) The next step is to run the API locally.
 Make sure you rename the file [.env.example file to .env](powerskill/.env.example) and populate it with the relevant values.
   1) Run VsCode and connect to your WSL (Linux) locally.
 If you do not know what WSL is, check [here](https://code.visualstudio.com/docs/remote/wsl#_from-vs-code).
-Open the LLMChunker folder in VsCode (avoid opening the root 'azure-search-power-skills').
+  1) Open the LLMChunker folder in VsCode WSL (avoid opening the root 'azure-search-power-skills' where all other power skills are).
   1) Running the app in a Linux distro is required because the document conversion libraries to convert incoming files to PDF requires LibreOffice's Linux libraries.
 Open your WSL bash terminal in VsCode and then run the command to install it:
       ```bash
       apt-get update
       apt-get -y install libreoffice-nogui